ITSociety/maths-but-javascript/README.md

 # Maths but with Javascript
-There is no point to this at all, except to have a little fun.
+This is a very experimental project, there is no point to this at all, except to have a little fun.
 If you would like to contribute please open a pull request.

 ### Sets
 A set is a collection of distinct objects, considered as an object in its own right.
 For example, the number 1, 2 and 3 are but together they form an set of size three, written `{1,2,3}`